nhs-digital-gp-it-futures/platform/local-helm/README.md

 ### Set up Ingress

-Ingress is required for the identity stuff to work.
+Ingress is required for the identity api to work.
 To enable the ingress, execute these two snippets in shell of your preference

 ```bash
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/